Phzing/Automated-Course-Schedule-Generator/README.md

 # Automated-Course-Schedule-Generator
 A tool that allows students to quickly generate all possible configurations of schedules with their courses of interest.
-Includes features such as time blocking and schedule saving for future reference.
+Includes features such as time-blocking and saving schedules for future reference, allowing users to easily generate personalized schedules and compare their favorites.

 Project stack uses Python, JavaScript, Node.JS, MongoDB, HTML, and CSS.